pulumi/frontend-working-group/style-guide.md

 6. Nested selectors

 ### General
 - Write detailed comments for code that isn't self-documenting.
-Examples might include: uses of z-index, compatibility or browser-specific hacks
+Examples might include: uses of z-index, compatibility or browser-specific hacks.
 - Mixins should be used to DRY up your code, add clarity, or abstract complexity--in much the same way as well-named functions.
-- Use flexible/relative units
+- Use flexible/relative units.
-- Favor longhand rules over terse shorthand
+- Favor longhand rules over terse shorthand.

-To start with, it is often harder to understand what the shorthand is doing.
-It takes a while to pick apart exactly what font syntax is doing.
+Shorthand is preferable for single properties - for example, `padding: 2px 4px` instead of `padding-top` and `padding-bottom`.
+But when combining multiple properties, it is often harder to understand what the shorthand is doing.
+It takes a while to pick apart exactly what the font syntax below is doing.
 [Source](https://developer.mozilla.org/en-US/docs/MDN/Guidelines/Code_guidelines/CSS#favor_longhand_rules_over_terse_shorthand).

 `font: small-caps bold 2rem/1.5 sans-serif;`